vippsas/vipps-ecom-api/vipps-ecom-api.md

 When doing *direct capture*, Vipps is responsible for the customer receiving the purchased product.
 Because of this, *direct capture* requires additional compliance checks and the following requirements apply:

-* The merchant must have an annual revenue of more than 10 million NOK
-* The merchant must have a Key Account Manager (KAM) in Vipps
-* The merchant must have a partner that is responsible for the Vipps integration

-To request *direct capture*, please contact your KAM or Partner Manager.

 Please note that we still recommend using "reserve capture" in all situations.
 Then perform the capture immediately after the reserve.